ylyang-phy/ylyang-phy.github.io/content/research.md

   <br />
   <span style="color: salmon">***Yilun Yang***</span>, *J. Ignacio Cirac, and Mari Carmen Bañuls*, [Phys.
 Rev. B <b>106</b>, 024307(Editor&prime;s suggestion)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.106.024307)

 The ***microcanonical ensembles*** at finite energy densities have many applications in many body physics.
-It enables studying the long time behaviors of given initial states, which could be otherwise difficult due to the growing entanglement entropy during time evolution.
-Also, when a given system does not thermalize, it helps to probe the out-of-equilibrium phenomena.
+It enables studying the long time behaviors of given initial states and helps to probe the out-of-equilibrium phenomena.
 Unlike the canonical ensembles, no standard algorithm exists for computing microcanonical ensemble properties.

 We develop a technique to solve this problem using ***energy filters*** that can be applied to both fixed initial states and the whole spectrum.
 A (Gaussian) filter
 \\(P_{\delta} (E) = \exp[-(E-H)^2 / 2\delta^2]\\) as a energy projector can filter out irrelevant energy eigenstates and thus obtain the microcanonical ensemble.
 Such filters can be efficiently implemented with tensor networks in one-dimensional systems, by expanding it with the Chebyshev or Fourier series.